TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/SiteRecords.rst

 .. include:: ../Images/AutomaticScreenshots/Modules/SiteManagementLanguages.rst.txt

 TYPO3 adds a "default" language to the site configuration during installation.

-If the default language is not English US, it can be changed here.
+Of course the default language can be change.
+You can add additional languages for the site if you need to.